William the Conqueror: Revolt of the Earls

 In 1075, during William's absence, Ralph de Gael, the Earl of Norfolk, and Roger de Breteuil, the Earl of Hereford, conspired to overthrow William in the "Revolt of the Earls".
 Ralph was at least part Breton and had spent most of his life prior to 1066 in Brittany, where he still had lands.
 Roger was a Norman, son of William fitzOsbern, but had inherited less authority than his father held.
 Ralph's authority seems also to have been less than his predecessors in the earldom, and this was likely the cause of his involvement in the revolt.

-The exact reason for the rebellion is unclear, but it was launched at the wedding of Ralph to a relative of Roger, held at Exning in Suffolk.
-Waltheof, the earl of Northumbria, although one of William's favourites, was also involved, and there were some Breton lords who were ready to rebel in support of Ralph and Roger.
+The exact reason for the rebellion is unclear.
+It was launched at the wedding of Ralph to a relative of Roger, held at Exning in Suffolk.
+Waltheof, the earl of Northumbria, although one of William's favourites, was involved, and some Breton lords were ready to rebel in support of Ralph and Roger.
 Ralph also requested Danish aid.
 William remained in Normandy while his men in England subdued the revolt.
 Roger was unable to leave his stronghold in Herefordshire because of efforts by Wulfstan, the Bishop of Worcester, and Æthelwig, the Abbot of Evesham.
 Ralph was bottled up in Norwich Castle by the combined efforts of Odo of Bayeux, Geoffrey de Montbray, Richard fitzGilbert, and William de Warenne.
-Ralph eventually left Norwich in the control of his wife and left England, finally ending up in Brittany.
+Ralph eventually left Norwich in the control of his wife and left England, ending up in Brittany.
 Norwich was besieged and surrendered, with the garrison allowed to go to Brittany.
-Meanwhile, the Danish king's brother, Cnut, had finally arrived in England with a fleet of 200 ships, but he was too late as Norwich had already surrendered.
-The Danes then raided along the coast before returning home.
+Meanwhile, the Danish king's brother, Cnut, had finally arrived in England with a fleet of 200 ships, but Norwich had already surrendered.
+The Danes raided along the coast before returning home.
 William returned to England later in 1075 to deal with the Danish threat, leaving his wife Matilda in charge of Normandy.
 He celebrated Christmas at Winchester and dealt with the aftermath of the rebellion.
 Roger and Waltheof were kept in prison, where Waltheof was executed in May 1076.
 Before this, William had returned to the continent, where Ralph had continued the rebellion from Brittany.